 Light walking or other light cardio

 Keep your cardiovascular or aerobic exercise at a lower intensity or back off on the amount you do.
 Consider light cardio, walking, or shorter bouts of aerobic exercise.
-There’s supporting the idea that your lungs work better later in your cycle, so consider keeping that type of training for the end of your period.
+There’s

 Low-volume strength training and power-based activities